 What is in a “traditional” breakout kit?

 BreakoutEDU (breakoutedu.com) is a “freemium” (free/paid) site that is one of the more recognized sources for breakout games.
 They are commonly one source to purchase kits.
 Pic 1 (right) is an example of a “standard” kit.
 Most of the BreakoutEDU games use this basic kit as a starting point for their games.
+Update for 2020 – New kits come with two interchangeable dial locks instead of a specific directional lock and word lock.

 How has my kit evolved?